Skip to content

 7. Member of multiple industry schemes or other external initiatives to reduce negative environmental or social outcomes associated with timber and pulp production?

-[Externally verified] The company is a member of FSC and UNGC.
+[Externally verified] FSC and UNGC.

 8. Collaboration with stakeholders to reduce negative environmental or social outcomes associated with timber and pulp production?